-Following initial release in 1922, the Type KZ, better known under the names of Primaquatre and Vivaquatre would stay in the Renault catalogue for an unbroken record period of 17 years.
+Following its initial release in 1922, Type KZ, better known under the names of Primaquatre and Vivaquatre, would stay in the Renault catalogue for an unbroken record period of 17 years.

-In 1930, the KZ won competition honours by leading its category in Ostend International Rally.
+In 1930, KZ won competition honours by leading its category at the Ostend International Rally.

 The most famous KZ of all was the Type KZ 11, the taxi version of which (known under the name G7) would give Parisians two decades of loyal transport service.